Senator Gillibrand Announces New Legislation To Help Expand Small Businesses, Boost Manufacturing

-Legislation Would Increase Access to Capital & Help Small Businesses Create & Keep High-Paying, High Skilled Manufacturing Jobs in the U.S
+Legislation Increases Access to Capital & Helps Smalls Businesses Create & Keep High-Paying, High Skilled Manufacturing Jobs in the U.S.

-Freeville, NY – Standing at Incodema3D, U.S. Senator Kirsten Gillibrand today announced legislation to help small businesses expand their advanced manufacturing operations and create and keep high-paying, high skilled manufacturing jobs in the United States.
-The Scale-Up Manufacturing Investment Company Act of 2015 would increase capital for entrepreneurs and small businesses looking to scale-up and commercialize their advanced manufacturing and innovation operations.
+Plainview, NY – Standing at the Composite Prototyping Center, U.S. Senator Kirsten Gillibrand today announced new legislation to help small businesses expand their advanced manufacturing operations and create and keep high-paying, high skilled manufacturing jobs in the United States.
+Gillibrand introduced the Scale-Up Manufacturing Investment Company Act of 2015, a bill that would increase capital for entrepreneurs and small businesses looking to scale-up and commercialize their advanced manufacturing and innovation operations.

 American manufacturers support an estimated 17.6 million jobs in the United States and account for 12 percent of U.S. GDP.
 Manufacturing also has a higher multiplier effect than any other sector, meaning job creation in manufacturing has an increased impact on the local economy.
 At the same time, small businesses employ more than 50 percent of the U.S. workforce and have generated over 65 percent of net new jobs since 1995 and are hotbeds of innovation.